 There was a light breeze and the sun was out.

 To the left was the top of Clachnaben, one of the few hills I’ve seen with a rocky summit.
-At one edge of its top was a rock formation that looked like a head of spiky hair blown straight up by the wind.
+At one edge of its top was a rock formation that looked like a head of spiky hair blown straight up by the wind, and to the south, a pink stone road I would soon be walking down.

 To the east were perhaps 30 wind turbines, their three-armed blades moving as if there was barely enough wind to turn them.